 Welfare checks will still be made for children who are on St. Paul's Peel C.E.
 Primary School's school based vulnerable list.
 St. Paul's Peel C.E.
-Primary School will contact these children at least once per week.
+Primary School will contact these children at least once per week if they are not attending school.